-Along with a successful tenure at Stanford Hospital & Clinics, Edelman Worldwide and Ruder Finn, Sarah Sherwood has been promoting organizations in the well-being, science, and medical industries, and working with top scientists and innovators for over twenty years.
+Along with a successful tenure at Stanford Hospital & Clinics, Edelman Worldwide and Ruder Finn, Sarah Sherwood has been promoting organizations in the well-being, science, and medical industries, and working with top scientists and innovators for almost 30 years.
 Her success and creativity in the field has won the confidence of colleagues in Chicago, Washington, D.C., and the San Francisco Bay Area.

-Sarah’s experience includes putting together the first news department at Stanford Hospital & Clinics.
+Sarah’s experience includes putting together the first news department at Stanford Hospital & Clinics, where she worked with both traditional and social media in order to spread news.
 She was responsible for building a new department that would serve the news media internationally, nationally, and locally to promote the adult hospital and all 16 clinics.
-Sarah managed a nearly one-million-dollar budget and developed new campaigns that gave Stanford Hospital a record amount of media coverage.
+Sarah managed a nearly one-million-dollar budget and developed new campaigns in both traditional and digital media that gave Stanford Hospital a record amount of media coverage.

 Before settling in Chicago to work for Edelman Worldwide, Sarah was a development coordinator for the Kamber Group, the eighth largest public affairs firm in Washington, D.C.
 She was responsible for raising funds for the AFL/CIO and the National Lesbian and Gay Health Association.
 Sarah produced direct mail that raised a record amount of funds for both the AFL/CIO and NLGHA, and raised a record amount for a growing health association.

 Before working at the Kamber Group, Sarah began her career in politics for Clinton/Gore in 1992.
 She managed an office for Kathleen Brown in 1994.